gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 **Optional "min_version"**

-_version 15.0+_
 Boolean, false by default.
 Returns the minimum version (epoch) of a block which can pocket this receivable block.

 **Optional "sorting"**

 Boolean, false by default.
 Additionally sorts the blocks by their amounts in descending order.

-_version 22.0+_
 If used with "count" returns the absolute sorted values.

-_version 19.0+_
 If used with "count" only sorts relative to the first receivable entries found up to count so not necessarily the ones with the largest receivable balance.

 **Optional "include_only_confirmed"**

-_version 19.0+_
-Boolean, true by default (_version 22.0+_), previously false by default.
+Boolean, true by default (), previously false by default.
 Only returns confirmed blocks but with the caveat that their confirmation height might not be up-to-date yet.
 If false, unconfirmed blocks will also be returned.

 ---